Paramedic to BSN/ASN

 Tuition & Cost

 Our goal is your career advancement.
-That’s why we are always working to improve our curriculums and processes to make our BSN program as affordable as possible while preparing you best for success in your work.
+That’s why we are always working to improve our curriculums and processes to make our nursing program as affordable as possible while preparing you best for success in your work.

 With Herzing University, you are never alone, and we offer many options to help you invest in yourself and earn your bachelor’s degree.
 Financial aid options include: